How to start a side hustle: Planning and execution tips

 Along the way, measure the average number of days it takes you to collect debts so you can see if these changes to your payment policies have a positive impact on your cash flow.

-On hiring people, she says do it “when you don’t have the capacity – or more importantly the expertise – to handle something yourself”.
+On hiring people, Moore says to do it “when you don’t have the capacity—or, more importantly, the expertise— to handle something yourself”.

 The point is to be able to remain focused on what you’re best at, and that’s serving your customers.